abrahym-sharfeldden/react-boilerplate/README.md

 ## Future Upgrades

--   Switching from react-scripts to webpack
+-   Switching from react-scripts to a manually configured webpack config
--   Include a boilerplate for tests using Jest
+-   Include a boilerplate for tests using Jest or other testing frameworks
 -   Include a reset.css to reduce inconsistencies between browsers
 -   Include a css autoprefixer
+-   Automatically generating a travis.yml file for CI/CD
+-   Including a .prettierignore file to not include .yml files